commoncode/commoners-mggj-2020/CONTRIBUTING.md

 # Contributing

-There are multiple ways to contribuite with this project.
+There are multiple ways to contribute with this project.

 ## Fix bugs and general improvements

 Yeah, let's be honest.
-We developed this game in less than 48 hours and it's full of bugs.
-You can contribuite with of these ones but there surely you can find more:
+We developed this game in less than 48 hours and it is full of bugs.
+You can contribute with these but surely you will find more for your own:

 - The interaction with objects and events can be improved.
 - The administration of events is kinda clunky.